llobato/docs/docs/other/install-gwms-frontend.md

 ### Credentials and Proxies

-The VO Frontend will use two credentials in its interactions with the the other glideinWMS services.
+The VO Frontend will use two credentials in its interactions with the other GlideinWMS services.
 At this time, these will be proxy files.

-1. the %GREEN%VO Frontend proxy%ENDCOLOR% (used to authenticate with the other glideinWMS services).
+1. the %GREEN%VO Frontend proxy%ENDCOLOR% (used to authenticate with the other GlideinWMS services).
-2. one or more glideinWMS %RED%pilot proxies%ENDCOLOR% (used/delegated to the factory services and submitted on the glideinWMS pilot jobs).
+2. one or more GlideinWMS %RED%pilot proxies%ENDCOLOR% (used/delegated to the factory services and submitted on the GlideinWMS pilot jobs).

 The %GREEN%VO Frontend proxy%ENDCOLOR% and the %RED% pilot proxy%ENDCOLOR% can be the same.
 By default, the VO Frontend will run as user `frontend` (UID is